alemari7/HW1_IDD/README.md

 This project involves the following steps:

 1. **Scraping HTML Files**:
-   The script downloads recent AI-related research papers in HTML format from [arXiv](https://arxiv.org/).
+   The script downloads most relevant research papers in HTML format from [arXiv](https://arxiv.org/).
 The files are stored in a folder called `sources` for further analysis.
 The scraping process uses **BeautifulSoup** to parse the page and filter the links to the desired HTML files based on specific criteria.

 2. **XPath Extraction**:
    Once the HTML files are downloaded, the next phase involves extracting specific data using **XPath** expressions.
 The goal is to extract: